nunogrl/nunogrl/content/cat-infra-automation/homelab-network.rst

 isolated zones for each function, and layered services:

 - **Tailscale** provides secure access to internal services, even when offsite.
+- **Cloudflare Tunnel** allows for secure access to internal services from the internet.
 - **AdGuard Home** filters DNS-based ads and trackers at the router level.
 - **TinyDNS + BIND** handle authoritative DNS within the homelab.
 - **Traefik** serves as the reverse proxy using a wildcard cert via DNS verification.